wsmelton/old_github_io/content/posts/automating-docker.md

 ![](/img/dockercompose.png)

 As you can see one simple command does all that work for me.
+If you check `docker network ls` you will also see that a network for the containers is created as `sql19_network`, so whether you create 2 or 20 they will all be on the same network and be able to see each other.

-So I can now just throw that into my PowerShell profile, with a few adjustments:
+I can now just throw that into my PowerShell profile, with a few adjustments:

 ```powershell
 function New-SqlContainer {